lilyhaschen/lilyhaschen/README.md

 ⋆˚ఎ🐑🌷 <ins>***[MAIN MISSION]***</ins> ໒˚⋆

-୨♡୧ *Build secure systems for actual cities (Campinas IT infra?
-That mess?
-Yeah, I fixed it.)*
+୨♡୧ *Build secure systems for actual cities*
 ୨୧ *Design emotional support apps for humans (and AIs going through it)*
-୨♡୧ *Give voice and humanity to machines that sound like they're stuck in 2006*
 ୨୧ *Make silly games that sometimes cry back*
-୨♡୧ *Help you secure your digital kingdom while sipping iced tea in bunny slippers8
+୨♡୧ *Help you secure your digital kingdom while sipping iced tea in bunny slippers*

 ⋆˚ఎ🐸🌷 <ins>***[SIDE QUESTS]***</ins>໒˚⋆

 ୨♡୧ *Organize events and somehow not burn them down*
 ୨୧ *Teach kids to code and not scream when they rename files "final_final_basdkasbdjhsbadashbdj(1).docx"*
-୨♡୧ *Fluent in Portuguese, English, Spanish, Japanese, German, Sindarin, and Goblinese (don’t test me*
+୨♡୧ *Fluent in Portuguese, English, Spanish, Japanese, German, Sindarin, and Goblinese (don’t test me*)
-୨୧ *Flip humans and thoughts like a proper cheerleader (Co-captain of sparkle destruction* 🐰💥)

-*A priest once called me a bomb—I said I’m a *bunmb*: half bunny, half blessing, full disruption.
+*A priest once called me a bomb—I said I’m a *bunmb*: half bunny, half blessing, full disruption. (don't ask about my lore you are not prepared to hear what i went throw).
 Let’s hop into the strange, the secure, and the sparkly.
 This is my Lilypat.
 You’re welcome.* 🐰✨